-New legislation allows retail pharmacies to apply to DCP to operate a mobile pharmacy that conducts temporary opioid antagonist training and prescribing events.
-It requires pharmacies to obtain prior approval from DCP in order for their mobile pharmacies to (1) operate in one place for more than seven consecutive days; (2) operate for more than 14 days within a five-mile radius of the prior mobile pharmacy location; or (3) serve as an overnight storage space for drugs (PA 23-19, § 3, effective July 1, 2023).
+Legislation passed in 2023 allows retail pharmacies to apply to DCP to operate a mobile pharmacy that conducts temporary opioid antagonist training and prescribing events.
+It requires pharmacies to obtain prior approval from DCP in order for their mobile pharmacies to (1) operate in one place for more than seven consecutive days; (2) operate for more than 14 days within a five-mile radius of the prior mobile pharmacy location; or (3) serve as an overnight storage space for drugs (PA 23-19, § 3, codified at CGS § 19a-127q).